-Rating: Forget about it
+Rating: NO, Forget about it

 Most of us purchase anti-virus software to protect against the damage that a computer virus might cause to our machine, and the subsequent expense and inconvenience of restoring an entire system from scratch.
 However, most of us are also fortunate enough to not have experienced such a disaster, nor to have needed to test the efficacy of our anti-virus software in preventing such a situation.
 We rely heavily on the product test reviews in magazines in our selection of such software, and we expect the software to perform as represented.
 However, expectations and reality are not always the same thing.